A Complete Guide To Visiting St. Peter’s Basilica Dome

 The Dome is the second tallest building in Rome and can be seen from many places in town.
 It’s an impressive sight, especially at night when it is beautifully illuminated.

-Unfortunately, getting to the Dome is a bit of a hassle.
-Much like the rest of the Vatican the Dome of St. Peter’s Basilica can be quite crowded and you will find a line of people waiting to get their tickets.
-You can’t really get tickets in advance -they are only sold at the door.
-But typically, if you do a guided tour the guide will know how to dodge the lines.
+Unfortunately, getting to the Dome can be a bit of a hassle.
+Much like the rest of the Vatican, the Dome of St. Peter’s Basilica can be quite crowded.
+You can’t get tickets in advance – they are only sold in person at the door.
+But there are ways to have a great experience regardless.

-This post will tell you everything you should know before visiting St. Peter’s Basilica Dome, with useful information on how to get the tickets and skip the line.
+Since I have climbed St. Peter’s Basilica Dome many times, in this post I will tell you everything you should know before visiting St. Peter’s Basilica Dome, with useful information on how to get the tickets and skip the line.

-St. Peter’s Basilica Dome was built to cover the main basilica – the largest church in the world and, together with the rest of the Vatican, a UNESCO World Heritage Site.
+St. Peter’s Basilica Dome was built to cover the main basilica together with the rest of the Vatican, a UNESCO World Heritage Site.
 With its height of 136 meters (446 feet) and diameter of 42 meters (almost 138 feet), this is one of the largest domes in the world.

-How To Get Tickets To St. Peter’s Basilica Dome
+How To Get St. Peter’s Basilica Dome Tickets

-You do need tickets to climb St. Peter’s Basilica Dome, but these aren’t sold online.
-This means that, much for like other famous tourist attractions in Rome, there are often lines.
-The only way to avoid those lines is be smart about them, and know when to go.
-Guides are definitely best at this, but here are a few tips to help out.
+To visit St. Peter’s Basilica Dome, you need St. Peter’s Basilica Dome tickets – but these aren’t sold online, and there are often lines at the counter.
+The only way to avoid those lines is to be smart about them, and know when to go.
+Guides are best at this, but here are a few tips to help out.

-Way N. 1: Head to St. Peter’s Basilica Dome before it opens at 7:30 am
+Head to St. Peter’s Basilica Dome at 7:30 am

-The best thing to do is to climb the Dome first and then visit the Basilica afterwards – you have to go through the Basilica anyways once you leave.
-Just as well, if you want to admire Rome in the golden light of sunset, climb the Dome right before it closes and visit the church afterwards, since it closes later than the Dome.
+The best thing to do is to climb the Dome first and then visit the Basilica afterward – you have to go through the Basilica anyway once you leave.
+Just as well, if you want to admire Rome in the golden light of sunset, climb the Dome right before it closes and visit the church afterward, since it closes later than the Dome.

 These are the ticket options: